PalmPalm7/CS162-Group13-Clone/doc/project1.md

 - Changing thread`s priority

   This happened in scheduling.
-When schedule() is called, and the thread has not finished, we re-calculate the priority for the thread, then put it back to the list.
+When schedule() is called, and the thread has not finished, we re-calculate the priority for the thread, then put it back to the bottom of the list.

 - Calculate the priority